nautobot/nautobot-app-chatops/docs/admin/slack_setup.md

 Proceed to the [Nautobot Server Preparation and Configuration](./chat_setup.md#Plug-In-Installation) section.

 > **Note**: In the Slack app, you will need to invite the chatbot to each channel that it will belong to with `@<app name>`.
-> For example, when an app named `Nautobot Chatops` is installed to the workspace:
+> For example, when an app named `Nautobot ChatOps` is installed to the workspace:
 >
-> 1. A message is displayed in the channel, saying that the integration`Nautobot Chatops` has been added
+> 1. A message is displayed in the channel, saying that the integration`Nautobot ChatOps` has been added
-> 2. You `@Nautobot Chatops` in the channel
+> 2. You `@Nautobot ChatOps` in the channel
-> 3. You are prompted to add `@Nautobot Chatops` to the channel
+> 3. You are prompted to add `@Nautobot ChatOps` to the channel

 ![slack integration invite](../images/add_nautobot.png)